-There is some confusion about how long does Global Entry last.
+There is some confusion about how long does Global Entry last after your initial approval for Global Entry.
 Most people know that Global Entry is good for 5 years but are unclear when those 5 years start.
-The most obvious assumption is that Global Entry expires 5 years after the date you applied and paid the $100 application fee OR 5 years after the interview and final approval date.
-However, the expiration date of Global Entry is actually based on your date of birth which means that some people end up having Global Entry for almost 6 years after their initial approval date.
+The most obvious assumption is that Global Entry expires 5 years after the date you applied and paid the application fee OR 5 years after the interview and final approval date.
+However, the expiration date of Global Entry is actually based on your date of birth which means that some people end up having Global Entry for almost 6 years after their initial Global Entry approval date.

 How Long Does Global Entry Last?

-For example, my sister and I both applied for Global Entry on June, 2013 but our interview was scheduled and we were approved in November, 2013.
-Since my birthday is in October, my Global Entry would have expired 5 years after the first birthday after the approval date (October, 2014) with an expiration date of October, 2019.
+For example, my sister and I both applied for Global Entry for the first time in June, 2013 but our interview was scheduled and we were approved in November, 2013.
+Since my birthday is in October, my first Global Entry expiration date was 5 years after the first birthday after the approval date (October, 2014) with an initial Global Entry expiration date of October, 2019.
 Because of this particular rule, I had Global Entry for almost 5 years and 11 months before it was time to renew.
-If my birthday was in December for example, I would have had Global Entry for only 5 years and 1 month.
-My sister’s birthday is in March so her Global Entry would have expired in March, 2019 even though we both interviewed and we were approved on that same date.
+My sister’s birthday is in March so her first Global Entry expiration date was March, 2019 even though we both interviewed and we were approved on the exact same date.

-For those who apply for Global Entry and need to schedule your Global Entry interview, it might be a good idea to schedule your Global Entry interview shortly after your birthday in order to maximize the amount of time your Global Entry is valid for.
+For those who are applying for Global Entry for the first time and need to schedule your Global Entry interview, it might be a good idea to schedule your Global Entry interview shortly after your birthday in order to maximize the amount of time your Global Entry is valid for.
 By timing your Global Entry interview and approval date after your birthday, you will have Global Entry (and TSA Precheck) for close to 6 years rather than 5 years.

 How to Find Your Global Entry Expiration Date